nathan-fiscaletti/simple-ipc/README.md

 ## Customizing Timeout

 You can customize the timeout of your `Connection` object by modifying the `QueryTimeout` property.
-The default value is 5 seconds.
+The default value is **5 seconds**.
+Keep Alive packets will be sent from the client to the server at an interval 1/2 that of the QueryTimeout in order to avoid any potential I/O timeouts.

 ```go
 connection.QueryTimeout = time.Second * 3
 ```

-> Keep Alive packets will be sent from the client to the server at an interval 1/2 that of the QueryTimeout in order to avoid any potential I/O timeouts.

 ## Customizing Reconnect Behavior